Pests and Diseases

 6) Remove diseased fruit

-While fruiting in the UK is less likely than it would be in warmer conditions, olives can be grown here.
-These will attract a variety of pest.
-If you spot anything out of the ordinary, with your fruit, your best off removing the offending fruit and discarding it.
+If you spot anything out of the ordinary, with your fruit, you’re best off removing the offending fruit and discarding it.
 Keeping the height of your tree down by removing the crown can help with this.

 Common Olive Tree Pests